Microscopic details of healthy mammary cells.

 Research

-2. To provide our breast cancer patients with access to innovative drugs with significant therapeutic potential.
+2. Facilitate access to innovative drugs with significant therapeutic potential for our breast cancer patients.

 Active clinical trials

-TRIPLE-NEGATIVE BREAST CANCER
+TRIPLE NEGATIVE BREAST CANCER

 Phase III